ivanz/Machine.Specifications.TeamCityParallelRunner/README.md

 **`mspec-teamcity-prunner.exe`** is a **drop-in replacement** for the standard mspec runner which runs test assemblies **in parallel**.

 Use the `--threads N` parameter to specify how many assemblies to process at the same time.

-The default is 2.
+Some differences with the standard runner:

+* Some command line options are not supported and won't do anything if used.
+Details below.
+* There is no real-time progress monitoring ("10 tests ran", "15 test ran", etc.), but full results are available the same way as in the standard runner.

-Note that some command line options are not supported and wont' do anything if specified and have been kept only for compatibility.
+Note that some command line options are not supported and won't do anything if specified and have been kept only for compatibility.
 See below for details.

 ## Installation